Written by

 Sources and references

-Why interest matters
+Why interest matters more than most borrowers expect

 How amortization changes the story